Feeling Stressed? Here Are 6 Long-Term Effects — Including Hair Loss

 Like a nasty cold or flu, stress spreads.
 Stress triggers the release of hormones that affect the body in disruptive ways.
 And long-term chronic stress can wreak havoc on your mind and body, which is why it's important to take steps to manage stress and relieve some of that muscle tension.
 If you continue ignoring signs of stress, you may be putting your long-term health and mental well-being at risk.

 Read on to find out about the long-term side effects of stress on the body — including hair loss.
-Plus, learn what you can do to counteract those effects and combat hair loss ASAP.
+Plus, learn what you can do to encourage thicker looking hair.

 6 Long-Term Side Effects of Stress

 Stress is a normal response to many of the situations you face.
 However, ongoing, unchecked stress can severely impact your health.
 Here are six long-term side effects of chronic stress explained.